-During the course, pupils will be able to ask questions, which will be answered factually and, in an ageappropriate manner.
+During the course, pupils will be able to ask questions, which will be answered factually and in an age appropriate manner.
 Each pupil's privacy will be respected, and no one will be asked to reveal personal information.

 Some parts of RSE are compulsory - these are part of the National Curriculum for Science.
 Parents can withdraw their children from all other parts of RSE if they wish to do so.
-If you would like to withdraw your child please email Miss Murray on cmurray@urmstongrammar.org.uk by Friday 17th May.
 However, we believe that the presentation of sexual images in social and other media make it important that all young people have a safe place to discuss pressures, check facts and dispel myths.
 Even if a child is withdrawn, many pupils will discuss such issues with each other outside the classroom - so, rather than hear about the content second-hand, we hope all children will have the opportunity to take part in our carefully planned lessons.